4 Key Classroom Management Skills for English Teaching Abroad

 students have the tendency to misbehave once they feel that rules are no longer being enforced.
 Thus, punishments may be necessary but employing reward systems have been found to be more effective in encouraging proper behavior.
 Punishments have

 greater tendency to bring down a person’s morale and dampen enthusiasm while rewards boost the student’s confidence.
-Clearly stating, enforcing and ensuring the students understand the rationale behind the rules will make them see
+Clearly stating, enforcing, and ensuring that students understand the rationale behind the rules will make them see

 their relevance towards the learning process.

 the interest of the students, especially towards an unfamiliar language.
-The teacher should be creative enough in using various teaching tools to allow the students to have “auditory, visual, kinesthetic and tactile” (Vernon, 2008)
+The teacher should be creative enough in using various teaching tools to allow the students to have “auditory, visual, kinesthetic and tactile” (*Vernon)

 experiences in which they can identify using the English language.
 Visual aids such as photographs, posters, or calendars may be used by English Language Learners (ELL) in practicing how to give descriptions while auditory aids such as news or